-The Annapolis historic district is not only a National Landmark, but a town that is dedicated to preserving history.
+The Annapolis Historic District is not only a National Landmark, but a town that is dedicated to preserving history.
 In the late 1600’s, the capital was named Annapolis for Princess Anne, the Queen of England 1702.
 The city was built to reflect the great capitals of Europe, a grand street plan that revolved around the Capital building.
 Annapolis is the well-known home of the United States Naval Academy, one block away from The Annapolis Inn.
-Situated right on the Chesapeake Bay, Annapolis is the sailing capital of the world and beautifully preserved city full of attractions.
+Situated right on the Chesapeake Bay and the sailing capital of the world, the Annapolis Historic District beautifully showcases our carefully preserved city full of attractions.

 The historic Maryland State house in Annapolis has been the site of monumental events such as General George Washington’s resignation from the Continental Army and the ratifying of the Treaty of Paris, which ended the American Revolution.
 It is the oldest working State Capital building in the nation and exemplifies Annapolis’ dedication to preserving history.
 Annapolis was the national capital of the United States from November 26, 1783 to August 13, 1784.
 The Congress of the Confederation used the Maryland State House for official meetings, and considered Annapolis as a candidate to be the permanent national capital before Washington, D.C. was built.
 The Annapolis Convention in 1786 was one of the first national political conventions to be held and set the precedent for future conventions in Philadelphia.